ericclack/home-photo-bank/README.md

     (clojure-photo-bank.photo-store/import-images!)

-Generate the index by running this from the REPL:

-    (clojure-photo-bank.photo-store/create-initial-photo-metadata!)
+This copies the photos into their category directory (year/month/day of creation) and generates metadata from the filename and stores in CouchDB.

 Now browse to: http://127.0.0.1:3000/